Undergraduate Student Organization Policies & Procedures

 Film Screening Policy

-Under the Federal Copyright Act (Title 17 of the U.S. Code), no movies or films can be shown in public spaces, including residence hall lounges, without first obtaining film rights.
+Under the Federal Copyright Act (Title 17 of the U.S. Code), no movies or films can be shown in public spaces, including residence hall lounges, without obtaining film rights.
 Neither the rental nor the purchase of a movie carries with it the right to show the movie outside the home.
-Students, staff, faculty members and student organizations are required to first obtain copyright permission from a film distribution company.
+Students, staff, faculty members and student organizations must first obtain copyright permission from a film distribution company.
 This legal requirement applies regardless of whether an admission fee is charged, whether the institution or organization is commercial or non-profit, or whether a federal or state agency is involved.

 There are several exceptions to this law: